icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Notices and Remarks Validation [stdRdapNoticesRemarksValidation]."
 }
 ```
-12. If the JSON name _links_ exists, the value shall pass the test Links validation [stdRdapLinksValidation] defined in this document.
+12. If the JSON name _links_ exists, the value shall pass the test Links validation [[stdRdapLinksValidation]][id-stdRdapLinksValidation] defined in this document.
 ``` json
 {
 "code": -12411,